Fixing Errors in a Published Paper: Tips for Authors

 The process of responding to an error in a published paper is complicated and burdensome to all involved.
 However, journal editors are responsible for maintaining the integrity of their publication and upholding strict standards for good science.

 Authors have two choices when faced with the revelation of an error in their published papers: attempt to avoid the consequences or make public corrections.
 Retraction policies and methods of correcting errors or creating an addendum to a research paper will vary by journals.
-When the author’s reputation and the reputation of the journal are at stake, it is best to deal with the error directly and quickly.
+When the author’s and journal’s reputation are at stake, it is best to deal with the error directly and quickly.